-Between races, Draper has managed to publish op-eds in the New York Times, USA Today, and other newspapers; be appointed Distinguished Fulbright Professor at the University of Innsbruck (2011); co-author The Politics of Power: An Introduction to American Politics (7th edition), The Good Society: An Introduction to Comparative Politics (3rd edition), and author A Rope of Sand (Praeger,1989) and Conflict of Interests (Cornell University Press,1994).
-The latter was recognized as an Outstanding Book on Human Rights by the Gustavas Myers Center.
+He has published op-eds in the New York Times, USA Today, and other newspapers; was awarded a Distinguished Fulbright Professor at the University of Innsbruck (2011); co-authored The Politics of Power: An Introduction to American Politics (7th edition), The Good Society: An Introduction to Comparative Politics (3rd edition), and authored A Rope of Sand: The AFL-CIO Committee on Political Education, 1955-1967 (Praeger,1989) and Conflict of Interests: Organized Labor and the Civil Rights Movement in the South, 1954-1968 (Cornell University Press,1994), which was recognized as an Outstanding Book on Human Rights by the Gustavas Myers Center.

 His most recent published work includes: "Class and Politics in the Mississippi Movement: An Analysis of the Mississippi Freedom Democratic Party Delegation,"in the Journal of Southern History (May 2016); "The Historiographies of the Labor and Civil Rights Movements: At the Intersection of Parallel Lines,"in an edited collection entitled, Reconsidering Southern Labor History: Class, Race, and Power (University Press of Florida, 2018), pp 273-285; and "Organized Labor and the Civil Rights Movement", in The Oxford Research Encyclopedia of American History , Main.
 Ed.
 Jon Butler.
 (New York: Oxford University Press, 2018), pp. 1-20.